The most important tools for any ghost hunter are your five senses, and possibly your sixth sense, if you believe in it.

 (That’s true for experienced ghost hunters, too.
 I was baffled by conflicting evidence at The Myrtles Plantation.
 Bizarre events at the Falstaff Experience disoriented me, too.)

 Even the most stoic ghost hunter can become startled when unexpected physical phenomena occur.

-What’s worse…?
-That’s something many ghost hunters have experienced.
-It’s when something dramatic happens, and you miss it.
+When something dramatic happens, and you miss it.

 – Look for lights and shadows and anything unusual.
 (Many visual anomalies are seen “out the corner of your eye.”)